ofelman/HPIA-Repository-Downloader/README.md

-        changed 'use single repository' checkbox to radio buttons on path fields (removed checkbox) Added 'Distribute SCCM Packages' ($DistributeCMPackages) variable use in INI file -- when selected, sends command to CM to Distribute packages, otherwise SCCM packages are created/updated only
+        changed 'use single repository' checkbox to radio buttons on path fields (removed checkbox) Added 'Distribute SCCM Packages' ($DistributeCMPackages) variable use in INI file -- when selected, sends command to CM to Distribute packages, otherwise SCCM packages are created/updated only Version 1.30
+        Added ability to sync specific softpaqs by name - listed in INI file -- added SqName entry to $HPModelsTable list to hold special softpaqs needed/model